KDE/ocean-sound-theme/README.md

 - **message-contact-in**: Play when someone in a instant messaging app logs in

-- **message-contact-out**:Play when someone in a instant messaging app logs out
+- **message-contact-out**: Play when someone in a instant messaging app logs out

 - **message-sent-instant**: Play when sending a message in an instant messaging app